newjersey/navigator.business.nj.gov/content/src/quick-action-license-reinstatements/accountant-license-reinstatement.md

 sectorIds: []
 icon: update-purple.svg
 urlSlug: accountant-license-reinstatement
-summaryDescriptionMd: You need to reinstate your license as an accountant if it is expired or inactive.
+summaryDescriptionMd: Your accountant license needs to be reinstated because it is expired or inactive.
 form: Application for Reinstatement/Reactivation of Licensure as an Accountant
 callToActionText: Reinstate My Accountant License